 The calibration area has been restricted to 15x15 pixel boxes around radar rainy pixels.
-CWP values have only been computed for those pixels identified by CT product with water, ice or mixed phase.
+CWP values have only been computed for those pixels identified by CT product with water or ice phase.
 Pixels with no computed CWP value have been excluded from the calibration process.